neumino/neumino.github.io/movies.md

 ### Baby Driver
-*Released on 2017-06-28, vote average 1.5*
+*Released on 2017-06-28, vote average 4.8*

-A talented, young getaway driver Baby  relies on the beat of his personal soundtrack to be the best in the game.
-When he meets the girl of his dreams, Baby sees a chance to ditch his criminal life and make a clean getaway.
-But after being coerced into working for a crime boss, he must face the music when a doomed heist threatens his life, love and freedom.
+After being coerced into working for a crime boss, a young getaway driver finds himself taking part in a heist doomed to fail.

 <iframe id="player"
 	type="text/html"